luigidifraia/c64-cart-dumper/definitions/README.md

 Global variables available to Lua scripts are:
  - `game` - State of the /GAME line, as read by the hardware
  - `exrom` - State of the /EXROM line, as read by the hardware
- - `size_kb` - Size in KiB of the whole EPROM (defaults to 8; use the `-s` option of the client software to override)
+ - `size_kb` - Size in KiB of the whole ROM (defaults to 8; use the `-s` option of the client software to override)
  - `slot` - Slot number (defaults to 0; use the `-l` option of the client software to override)

-Note: The `size_kb` variable is meant to be used for same-format cartridges that use a different EPROM size, such as "Ocean Software Type B" cartridges.
+Note: The `size_kb` variable is meant to be used for same-format cartridges that use a different ROM size, such as "Ocean Software Type B" cartridges.
 The `slot` variable is meant to set an EF3 slot to dump.
 Lua scripts can use the values of `size_kb` and `slot` but are not obliged to do so.
 As an example, [ar5.lua](ar5.lua) doesn't use the value of `size_kb` as it is designed to dump 32 KiB cartridges, which is the standard for AR 5 and 6.

 ### Global methods